-Honoring the commitment to inclusiveness and equity for members of the campus community, this spring MIT launched a pilot project designating multi-stalled, all-gender restrooms in different areas of the campus.
+Honoring the commitment to inclusiveness and equity for members of the campus community, MIT launched a pilot project designating multi-stalled, all-gender restrooms in different areas of the campus.

-This project is organized by a collaborative team of students, faculty and staff, with the support of lbgtq@MIT, MIT Facilities, and the Provost’s Office.
+This project is organized by a collaborative team of students, faculty and staff, with the support of lbgtq@MIT, MIT Facilities, Institute Community and Equity Office and the Provost’s Office.

 This is a list of all-gender restroom facilities on the MIT campus.